 Here are the holidays at a glance, a cheat sheet if you will!

-What type of digital promotions should I do over the Chinese holidays?
+What type of digital promotions should I arrange over the Chinese holidays?

 Some holidays such as Children’s Day, Mother’s Day or Father’s Day might be particularly relevant or irrelevant to you, depending on what industry you work in, but the others described below are pretty universal as far as China’s concerned.

 In China, traditional holidays are always times for family gatherings.
 Although these often give several days up to a week of vacation, the Chinese don’t shop much over the holidays themselves, since they’re busy with family.
-For e-commerce in China, what’s important is your promotion period before the holiday starts.
+For e-commerce in China, what’s important is your promotion period and China influencer campaign before the holiday starts.

 For example, Chinese New Year.
 We see discounts and promotions happening from Christmas right through to Chinese New Year (usually end of January / February), because shoppers are pocketing their end of year bonuses, and with the launch of spring / summer collections, they are looking for new clothing and gifts in preparation for the CNY holidays.
 Together with the fact that many start their homebound journeys a full week before the actual holiday, digital marketers for the China market would do well to start planning and executing promotions way in advance.